GuodongFan/GuodongFan.github.io/_posts/2019-08-15-Cuckoo-Optimization.md

 profit = $-Cost(habitat)=f_c(x_1, x_2, ..., x_{Nvar})$

-egg laying radius (ELR)
+Rgg laying radius (ELR)

 ELR = $\alpha \times \frac{\mbox{Number of current cuckoo's eggs}}{\mbox{Total number of eggs}} \times (var_{hi}-var_{low})$

 $\alpha$ is an integer, supposed to handle the maximum value of ELR.

-only one egg in a nest has the chance to grow.
+Only one egg in a nest has the chance to grow.

 ![Architecture](http://plusnet.cn/assets/include/cuckoo_algorithm.png)